All Episodes

 What about Huckabee?

-We're gonna get to Huckabee.
+We're going to get to Huckabee.

-I just got the soundbite roster from Cookie.
+I just got the Soundbite roster from Cookie.

-I did not watch news television, I didn't at night.
+I did not watch news television.

-I I never do when I'm away.
+I never do when I'm away.

-All the I had no idea that this was being discussed.
+I had no idea that this was being discussed.

-You know, when we were last together uh on Friday, I sort of responded finally to this blogger at the Atlantic Monthly who quoted some Huckabee DC supporter or campaign advisor who had said some things about me.
+You know, when we were last together on Friday, I sort of responded finally to this blogger at the Atlantic Monthly who quoted some Huckabee DC supporter or campaign advisor who had said some things about me.

-Are you gonna call him back?
+Are you going to call him back?

 So I wrote them a reply on Sunday.

-This will be December 23rd, I guess, uh, and uh I'll read that to you.
+This will be December 23rd, I guess.

-But that's we'll start in with this.
+But we'll start in with this.

-But we're gonna get to that.
+But we're going to get to that.

 I just don't want to lead with it today.